TWL-1SV Heat Stress Weather Station

 Globe Temperature Sensor

-Displays heat stress indices and visually informs workers of heat alerts through the built-in LED display.
+Displays heat stress indices and TWL heat risk alerts through the built-in LED display.

 TWL-1SV device shows real-time heat data directly, with online access via Scarlet web portal from the site office